Tomjohnsonellis/R-Practice/Exercises/chapter-11/README.md

 ## Exercise 7: using dplyr on external data
 New domain: Basketball scores, completely alien to me but adapting to new domains is a necessary skill for data scientists.

+## Exercise 8: exploring data sets
+End of chapter, working with some newspaper data, I've gotten much more proficient with dplyr now!